reportportal/docs/src/md/src/GettingStarted/Integrations.md

 >**Note:**
 >
->you can edit only "Integration name".
+> You can edit "Integration name" only.
 If you need others changes, please submit new integration.

 If you need to edit a fields which should be posted in Jira, please perform actions: